Ghost---Shadow/i18nize-react/README.md

 Create an issue ticket with a before and after code snippets, before writing any code and raising a PR.

 For bugs create a minimum reproducible piece of code with original, received and expected snippets.

+## Trouble shooting

+Sometimes `i18ize-react` might conflict with the babel plugins installed in your project.
+If that happens go up one folder (`cd ..`) and then run `i18ize-react ./your-dir ./your-dir`